 It did however piss off David Price, who wondered how a low life like me got to ride around like a Rap Star or Vegas pimp, and he had to put up with some anonymous Camry, he grumbled to anyone who would listen………… P. Diddy Brooks anyone?

-The event was the penultimate round of the series in 2000, there being a race scheduled in Adelaide on 31st December but Las Vegas still had an end of term feel with a few new entries joining in and some familiar faces about the leave.
+The event was the penultimate round of the series in 2000, there being a race scheduled in Adelaide on 31st December but Las Vegas still had an end of term feel with a few new entries joining in and some familiar faces about to leave.
 Tom Coronel impressing in Carsport Holland Viper he shared with Mike Hezemans.

-The BMW V12 LMR was making its final appearance as the was no desire from Munich to go Down Under.
+The BMW V12 LMR was making its final appearance as there was no desire from Munich to go Down Under.
 The car, a collaboration with Williams Grand Prix, had a great racing record over two seasons, victory at Le Mans and six ALMS wins, including Sebring.
 Quality.
 Regrettably it also brought down the curtain on the sonorous BMW V12 engine which aurally entertained those track-side since 1995.
 For 2001 BMW would be running M3s in the GT class.

 Another great combination that was making its final ALMS appearance in North America was ORECA and the Dodge Viper GTS-R. After five seasons the French team was headed into the ranks of prototype racing with a Dallara chassis and MOPAR power.
 The list of the Viper’s successes is almost to long to contemplate.